cevo-public/Grapevine-SARS-CoV-2-Introduction-Analysis/README.md

 ├── input
 │   ├─01- reference.fasta
 │   ├─02- config.yml
+│   ├─03- grapevine_config.yml
 ```

 - The file (01) is the reference genome which can be downloaded from https://www.ncbi.nlm.nih.gov/nuccore/MN908947
 - The file (02) is a configuration file giving database connection info.
 See template in `example_workdir/input/config.yml`
+- The file (03) is a configuration file giving phylogenetic analysis specifications.
+See template in `example_workdir/input/grapevine_config.yml`

 ### Required Programs